kubeflow/kubeflow/bootstrap/cmd/kfctl/README.md

 kfctl.sh apply all
 ```

-### Config files
+### Config files (default.yaml, env.sh)

-The configuration file that kfctl.sh used was env.sh and relied on
+The configuration file that kfctl.sh used was env.sh and persisted
 a set of environment variables.
 Because kfctl will live in /usr/local/bin
-and not necessarily expect the kubeflow repo to be on disk, kfctl
+and not necessarily expect the kubeflow repo to be on disk, it will
-will also create a default.yaml file in the same directory as env.sh that
+also create a default.yaml file in the same directory as env.sh that
 is similar to the bootstrap/config/ yaml files.
-This golang struct is in
+The yaml files
+under bootstrap/config are now defined as a golang type in
-application_types.go and is shown below:
+application_types.go and this type (Application) is shown below:

 ```
 type AppConfig struct {